AviSassoon/todo-app/Readme.md

 2. **Notification Service**: This service is responsible for sending reminders about upcoming TODOs.
 It runs a cron job that frequently checks for TODOs that are due soon and sends out notifications for the same.

+3. **Todo UI**: This is a React application that serves as the client-facing component.
+It consumes the APIs provided by the Todo Service to perform CRUD operations and display data to users.

 Both services are written in TypeScript and run on Node.js.
 They use Express for managing HTTP requests, and the `dotenv` library for managing environment variables.

 ## Prerequisites